Cadmium: Jewelry

 In August 2025, within the course of a joint project with the European Commission monitoring online marketplaces such as Temu, AliExpress and Shein, the Latvian Consumer Rights Protection Centre, while testing a selection of best-selling jewelry goods, discovered extreme quantities of cadmium in 60% of the tested products.
 Some of the items were found to consist mostly of cadmium, at a purity of 80% or higher, in one case — a ring from AliExpress shaped like a snake — an impressive 92% cadmium alloy, evidencing that there is at least one jewelry manufacturer that has been using cadmium at some point as the primary material for its products and may still be doing so.

 Biological role

 Cadmium has no known function in higher organisms, and is toxic.
 Cadmium is considered an environmental pollutant hazardous to living organisms.

 A cadmium-dependent carbonic anhydrase has been found in some marine diatoms, which live in environments with low zinc concentrations.

 Exposure to cadmium leads to raised levels in the blood cells for a number of months.

 In vertebrates cadmium is preferentially absorbed in the kidneys but also in the liver and bones.
 Up to about 30 mg of cadmium is commonly inhaled throughout human childhood and adolescence.

 Cadmium is eliminated from the body in very small amounts and mainly through urine resulting in a biological half-life of 20 to 40 years.

 Cadmium is under research for its potential toxicity to increase the risk of cancer, cardiovascular disease, and osteoporosis.

 Environmental impact

 The biogeochemistry of cadmium and its release to the environment is under research.
+However, cadmium has been found in the blubber of whales with levels increasing with age.
+This poses a potential risk to peoples who consume and rely on whale meat.